 Would I have had the courage to whisk Gen. Abrams’s cable into the ether in 1967, if WikiLeaks or other Web sites had been available to provide a major opportunity to expose the deceit of the top Army command in Saigon?
 The Pentagon can argue that using the Internet this way is not “safe, easy, and protected by law.”
 We shall see.

 Meanwhile, this way of exposing information that people in a democracy should know will continue to be sorely tempting, and a lot easier than taking the risk of being photographed lunching with someone from the New York Times.

 From what I have learned over these past 43 years, supervening moral values can, and should, trump lesser promises.
 Today, I would be determined to “do the right thing,” if I had access to an Abrams-like cable from Petraeus in Kabul.

 And I believe that Sam Adams, if he were alive today, would enthusiastically agree that this would be the morally correct decision.

 Ray McGovern works with Tell the Word, the publishing arm of the ecumenical Church of the Saviour in inner-city Washington.
 After two years as an Army infantry/intelligence officer, he served as a CIA analyst for 27 years.
-He also serves on the SAAII nominating committee and the Steering Group of Veteran Intelligence Professionals for Sanity (VIPS).
+He also serves on the Steering Group of Veteran Intelligence Professionals for Sanity (VIPS).